Angelina Rodriguez told Dateline:

 Toxicologists tested Frank for antifreeze.
 Frank Rodriguez received a large dose, a few hours before his death.
 However, investigators did not find a call in Angelina’s cell phone records.
-Angelina was arrested for poisoning Jose Francisco Rodriguez in February 2001.
+Police arrested Angelina for poisoning Jose Francisco Rodriguez in February 2001.

 Los Angeles County Deputy District Attorney Doug Sortino said: